Instability of backoff protocols with arbitrary arrival rates: Introduction

 In this paper, we focus on \textit{queue-free models}, which allow for dynamic networks and are more appropriate for public wi-fi hotspots~\cite{wifi-IEEE} or cloud computing~\cite{cloud-AWS, cloud-Google}.
 We again consider these models in discrete time.
 In these models, processors arrive in the system according to a Poisson distribution with rate $\lambda$, and each processor only wants to send a single message rather than maintaining a queue; in fact, we typically identify the processors with the messages that they are trying to send.
 As usual, only one message can pass through the channel at any given time step.
 In this setting, an acknowledgement-based protocol can be viewed as a joint distribution $(T_1,T_2,\dots)$ of times.
 For each message, the corresponding processor independently samples $(\tau_1,\tau_2,\dots)$ from $(T_1,T_2,\dots)$.
 If the message does not get through during the first $j-1$ times that it is sent then the processor waits for $\tau_j$ time steps before sending it for the $j$'th time.
 An important special case is that of \textit{backoff protocols}, in which $(T_1,T_2,\dots)$ is a tuple of independent geometric variables.
 Equivalently, a backoff protocol is associated with a \textit{send sequence} of probabilities $\mathbf{p}=p_0,p_1,\dots$ such that, if a processor has already had $j$ unsuccessful sends, then it will send its message on the following time step with probability $p_j$; thus $1/p_j$ is the expected waiting time $\E(T_j)$.
 For example, the case $p_j = 2^{-j}$ gives rise to the binary exponential backoff protocol that we have already described.
 This protocol is widely used in the queue-free model: both AWS and Google Drive advise users to implement binary exponential backoff when using their services~\cite{cloud-AWS, cloud-Google}.

 In the queue-free setting, there has been a great deal of interesting work developing full-sensing protocols and proving that these perform well.
 Some of this is described in the survey of Chlebus~\cite{Chlebus}.
 See also \cite{MH, EH, GFL}.
 More recently, Bender et al.~\cite{BKKP-adversarial} have shown that in the full-sensing model without collision detection (where processors listen to the channel to learn on which steps there are successful sends but are unable to distinguish between silence and collisions) there is a full-sensing protocol which achieves constant throughput even when the message arrival is adversarial rather than random.
-Chen et al.~\cite{CJZ-jamming} demonstrate a full-sensing protocol that can achieve a decent throughput, even in the presence of jamming.
+Chen et al.~\cite{CJZ-jamming} demonstrate a full-sensing protocol that can achieve a decent throughput, even in the presence of adversarial jamming; Bender et al.~\cite{bender2024fully} have strengthened this result to work even when each individual sender can only listen to the channel rarely.
 Despite these advances regarding full-sensing protocols, and other protocols assuming more capabilities from processors than acknowledgement-based protocols \cite{RU,GMPS}, for acknowledgement-based protocols the most fundamental possible question remains open: {\bf do stable protocols exist at all?} Indeed, this problem remains open even for backoff protocols, and most work on the question has focused on this case.

 The following foundational conjecture was made by Aldous~\cite{Aldous} in 1987, and is widely believed.
 It is the focus of this work.

 \begin{conjecture}[Aldous's Conjecture] In the queue-free setting, no backoff protocol is stable for \textit{any} positive value of $\lambda$. \end{conjecture}